5 things to know about the new UN report on climate change

 The 3,000-plus-page report concludes that ice melt and sea level rise are already accelerating.
 Wild weather events — from storms to heat waves — are also expected to worsen and become more frequent.

-Because further warming is “locked in” due to the greenhouse gases humans have already released into the atmosphere.
+Further warming is “locked in” due to the greenhouse gases humans have already released into the atmosphere.
 That means even if emissions are drastically cut, some changes will be “irreversible” for centuries, the report said.

 SOME HOPE